MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

             ]
     ```

+> [!NOTE]
-Even if you don't specify `entityId` as `conversations` in `staticTabs` property, bot acts as the default landing capability when defined in personal scope.
+> Bot acts as the default landing capability if it is defined as personal scope, even if you don't specify `entityId` as `conversations` in `staticTabs` property.

-The following example demonstrates opening an app with bot as default landing capability and how a user can transition to a tab (if present).
+The following example demonstrates opening an app with bot as default landing capability and how a user can transition to a tab:

 :::image type="content" source="../../assets/images/default-scope/bot-default.gif" alt-text="Graphic shows the process of opening an app with bot as default landing capability.":::